U.S. embassy in Moscow says locked out of diplomatic property

 "We have not had access all day today or yesterday," she said.
 "We refer you to the Russian government to explain why not."

+The Russian foreign ministry official, who was not identified, said the Americans were to blame for failing to obtain the necessary permits.
+To accuse Russia of blocking access amounts to a "pre-meditated provocation," RIA news agency cited the official as saying.

-Reporting by Gennady Novik and Polina Devitt; Writing by Christian Lowe; Editing by Catherine Evans; Editing by
+Reporting by Gennady Novik and Polina Devitt; Writing by Christian Lowe; Editing by Robin Pomeroy